Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 * The application must have an email address.
 * The value for the application email field must be a valid email address.
 * The value for the application url field must be a valid url.
 Protocols allowed per default are *http* and *https*.
 * The application must have a prefix for it's database tables.
-This prefix is required to prevent naming collisions between several modules.
+This prefix is required to prevent naming collisions between several bundles.
 Otherwise it would be a problem if multiple extensions use common table names like *user* or *category*.
 The prefix must have a length of more than two chars, whereby a at least four is recommended.
 * The prefix must be a valid identifier (e.g. no whitespace or special characters).
 Essentially the same as the global rule for names above.
 You should use lowercase here, but it will be generated in lowercase in all cases.
 * The application must have a version.
 The application version must conform to the pattern `x.y.z`.
 Valid values are *1.0.0*, *1.2.2*, but not *1.1* or *2.1.0beta*.
 * The application must contain at least one entity.
 At the moment ModuleStudio wants a model with at least one entity.
 If you are modelling an extension without any data storage, just create some dummy elements.